Shame (Evelyn "Champagne" King song)

-"Shame" is the debut single by American singer Evelyn "Champagne" King, written by John H. Fitch Jr. and Reuben Cross.
-It was released in September 1977 by RCA Records as part of King's debut album, Smooth Talk (1977).
+"Shame" is the debut single by American R&B singer Evelyn "Champagne" King, written by John H. Fitch Jr. and Reuben Cross.
+It was released in September 1977 by RCA Records as part of King's debut studio album, Smooth Talk (1977).
 The extended remix was produced for the twelve-inch vinyl single and would later replace the album version of the song in late-1970s reprints of the album.
 "Shame" was successful on the US Billboard music charts and would become one of King's signature songs, though it varied on international music charts.
 The song was covered by Zhané for the 1994 film A Low Down Dirty Shame and Kim Wilde in 1996.

 Recordings

 The song "Shame" was released as part of King's 1977 album Smooth Talk and lasts four minutes and thirty-eight seconds.
 The album version opens with a saxophone note by Sam Peake and is "more concise."
 Scotty Miller played the drums, and Instant Funk member Raymond Earl played the bass.
 Al Garrison and David Todd produced the extended remix for the twelve-inch vinyl single, which lasts around six minutes and thirty-five seconds, two minutes longer than the album version, and would replace the album version of the song in late-1970s vinyl re-releases of the album.
 The extended remix rearranges the drum notes to "[emphasize] the beat more" and widened the drum and bass sounds.
 The song was remixed twice: once by Enzo Bertoni as "Shame '92", and once by producer Tommy Faragher as "Shame '95 (Tommy Faragher Remix)" for King's 1995 album, I'll Keep a Light On.